Peyton-Cysewski/reading-notes-401/reading-07.md

 # Collections

 ## Collections
-- A collections is a tpye of data that can key value references, but it is of variable length so it has more flexibility than an array.
+- A collections is a type of data that can key value references, but it is of variable length so it has more flexibility than an array.
 - Example declaration: ```var salmons = new List<string>();``` or ```var salmons = new List<string> { "chinook", "coho", "pink", "sockeye" };```.
-- These collections can be looped thorugh using ```for``` and ```foreach``` statements.
+- These collections can be looped through using ```for``` and ```foreach``` statements.
-- Unless otherwise specified, collections have bahviors very similar to arrays.
-If the collection is instatiated with key/value pairs, then it add another way to access values.
+- Unless otherwise specified, collections have behaviors very similar to arrays.
+If the collection is instantiated with key/value pairs, then it add another way to access values.
 - Key/Value pair declarations: ```Dictionary<string, Element> elements = BuildDictionary();```.
 - LINQ queries can be used to access items in a collection.
 LINQs return new collections that contain only the desired items.
 - Collections can be sorted using ```.Sort()```; may require use of ```IComparable<T>``` and/or ```CompareTo()``` method.